-Rose’s husband, whom she’s pretty sure she loves, laughs too much.
+Rose’s husband, who thinks everything is a joke, is a beacon of mediocrity.
 They met in college and fell in love over post-expressionism and hyper-caffeination, but now their relationship is dying and Rose has nothing left to paint about.

 Rose’s son, who’s constantly going through phases, is a compulsive liar.
 He’s an otherwise well-adjusted nine-year-old kid, and they’re really stupid, trivial lies, but it bothers Rose more than she’d care to admit.

 Rose Evelyn Hawthorne lives in Pintop, a city, really more of a town, and she's unraveling.
 Then she’s accused of murder.